 The problem is that this was not the case.
-As puberty began I was as instinctively drawn to some of the boys as they were instinctively drawn to some of the girls.
+As puberty began, I was as instinctively drawn to some of the boys as they were instinctively drawn to some of the girls.
 I was simply wired differently.
 I carried out no rewiring myself.
-Though there is evidence supporting the fluidity of sexuality in some people (especially women) there is little scientific evidence that we ourselves can turn our desires on and off.
+Though there is evidence supporting the fluidity of sexuality in a small number of people (especially women),1 there is little scientific evidence that we ourselves can turn our desires on and off.

 Except that my Mum and Dad don’t fit those crude stereotypes.
 They’d be the first to say that they aren’t perfect but I’ve enjoyed a good relationship with them both throughout my life.
 And tragically, what stopped me talking about my sexuality with them was the fear that they’d be blamed by others – though they’ve never been blamed by me.

 Being sexually abused as a child is what’s really caused it: being seduced as a young teenager by that older man so damaged my sexuality that I’ve ended up with same-sex attraction.
 He’s to blame.

 But that never happened.
 No adult ever laid a finger on me in that sort of way.
 My sexuality has not been shaped in this way by anyone else.

 My lack of hand-to-eye co-ordination is another potential guilty party.
 Not being able to catch a ball, always being one of the last chosen for sports teams, shaped me into someone who sexually desired the sort of man I would never be.
 My lack of binocular vision is to blame!